Chinghsiaochen/What-if-tool-for-Online-shopping-prediction/README.md

 7. Displaying the Tool: Pass the WitConfigBuilder object to the WitWidget constructor

 Another use case for Google What-if is to be utilized independently without a deployed model, allowing users to analyze datasets without the need for model deployment.

+### Dataset
+In our demonstration, we use Online Shoppers Purchasing Intention Dataset from UC Irvine Machine Learning Repository.

 ### Relevant resources:
 - Official Website: https://pair-code.github.io/what-if-tool/